 Just around the corner from Turnham Green underground station, The Tabard is a popular place to stop for a drink after you’ve completed your commute before you head home, you’re also likely to see teams stop in for a refreshment after 5-a-side football over at Rock’s Lane.
 The terraced courtyard has heaters perfect for the cooler months.

-Riverside pubs London
+Riverside pubs in West London

 The pubs positioned along the river in West London largely all have outdoor seating, making them the perfect place to stop for a drink or meal when walking along the river.